-Cohabitants include tenants and the current owner (me) and guests (friends or paying BnB guests).
+Cohabitants include tenants, the current owner (me) and guests (friends or paying BnB guests).
 I am generally engaged in growing food at home and working on something at home or outside related to sustainability or the caring profession.
 Garden bed allotments are available to others living in the house and further involvement in growing food is welcomed.
 The rooms are not large so usually a short to mid-term stay works; the average stay has been about 6 months.
 Key goals here are maximizing sustainability, self-sufficiency and minimizing support for the detrimental industrial food and monetary systems.

-Newcomers go through a familiarization process that is common to many cohousing and intentional communities; you’ll be introduced to a group of people who want to create, with you, a happy, harmonious, fair and friendly place to live.
+Newcomers go through a familiarization process that is common to many cohousing and intentional communities; you’ll be introduced to the household; people who want to create, with you, a happy, harmonious, clean, orderly, fair and friendly place to live.
 There is usually a fluctuating population whose age, sex, sexuality, ethnicity and profession matter less than their character and personality… where differences may be accommodated through being open to learning and a genuine interest in sharing perspectives respectfully and humoring our quirks.
 English is the common language.

-For prospective tenants, joining our household meetings, gardening times and meals is a good first step.
-Moving in is dependent on circumstances, and always probationary until confirmation of an on-going tenancy agreement.
+Before moving in, joining our meals, tea times and gardening is a good first step.
+Moving in is dependent on circumstances, and always probationary until confirmation by signing an on-going tenancy lease – an agreement contract.
 The first fortnight is a trial period, after which we reassess and discuss if things are working out according to our expectations.
 If not, and we can’t resolve the differences, the trial ends.
 If so, a 1 month period follows during which we really get to know each other and have on-going discussions of details of the agreement as a lived experience.
 We see if it’s possible to resolve the differences before ending the agreement.
 You can deselect and leave at any time without notice.
 If agreement is reached, we sign a contract.
 I reserve the right to ask any guest to leave for any reason.
 3 month reviews continue indefinitely and there may be regular household meetings to discuss any issues we are having.